greybax/greybax.github.io/source/posts/2025-05-09-how-I-developed-my-first-vr-game-for-visionos-without-having-real-vision-pro-device.md

 _2025-05-09_

 The last couple of months I've been working on a VR game for VisionOS.
-I didn't develop Va R game before, so mostly I have it an experimental purposes doing it.
+I didn't develop VR game before, so mostly I have it an experimental purposes doing it.
 The market for VR games is relatively small.
 I've decided to work on a game with a simple UI and with some basic user interactions.
 So Boxing Trainer game is a good candidate for it.
 That's how I started to work on my first VR game: **Boxing Trainer: Punch Master**.

 ## What is this game about?